emolter/pylanetary/docs/pylanetary/index.rst

 *******************************
-planetary_toolkit Documentation
+pylanetary Documentation
 *******************************

-This is the documentation for planetary_toolkit.
+This is the documentation for pylanetary.

 Reference/API
 =============

-.. automodapi:: planetary_toolkit
+.. automodapi:: pylanetary